CarlosDanielSucre/java-study-plan/README.md

-# java-study-plan

-# 🧭 Study Plan: Java from Zero to Advanced
+## 🧭 Study Plan: Java from Zero to Advanced

 🎯 **Goal**
 Master Java from its fundamentals to professional development, using best practices, OOP, collections, concurrency, frameworks, and application deployment.